HilmySakti/sagiri-admin/README.md

 # RuangAdmin

-RuangAdmin - Free Admin Control Panel Themes Based on Bootstrap 4
+Sagiri Admin - Free Admin Control Panel Themes Based on Bootstrap 4

 -------------------

-**RuangAdmin** is responsive admin template.
+**Sagiri Admin** is responsive admin template.
 Based on Bootstrap 4 Framework.
 Highly customizable and easy to use.

 **You can review it on [RuangAdmin - Demo](https://indrijunanda.github.io/RuangAdmin/)**